 Booming, promising, disruptive.
 It’s all about the market you’re going to enter.
-Find out how to start an edtech startup in 2022 and what you can claim for.
+Find out how to start an EdTech startup in 2023 and what you can claim.

 $7.3 trillion is a figure the global education market will reach by 2025.
 Explore the market trends to set out your niche.

-The edtech sector doesn’t differ: ups and downs are everywhere.
-Know more about succeeded startups that reached the stars and top failures you can avoid.
+The EdTech sector doesn’t differ: ups and downs are everywhere.
+Know more about successful startups that reached the stars and the top failures you can avoid.

 Take a look at the monetization models and growth factors that are feasible in the education sector.

 Clear up how to get funded and build relations with investors.

 There’s something we can’t keep back from you: you’re the one who can disrupt the EdTech industry.
 You’re on the way to starting something new to deliver the new-founded society in the digital epoch.
 In the epoch, when teachers with a digital teaching experience are becoming ranked higher than orthodox, who are data-driven decision-makers in their pedagogical approach.

 You’re at the point ready to go ahead.